SwedbankPay/developer.swedbankpay.com/old-implementations/payment-instruments-v1/invoice/index.md

 Prior to launching Swedbank Pay Invoice Payments at your site, make sure that you have done the following:

-1. Sent a merchant logo in .JPG format to the [Swedish setup][setup-mail-sweden], [Norwegian setup][setup-mail-norway] or [Finnish setup][setup-mail-finland], depending on your country.
+1. Sent a merchant logo in .JPG format to the [Norwegian setup][setup-mail-norway].
 The logo will be displayed on all your invoices.
 Minimum accepted size is 600x200 pixels, and at least 300 DPI.
 2. Included a link to "Terms and Conditions" for Invoice.

 ## API Requests